Michael Brown’s death transformed a nation and sparked a decade of American reckoning on race

 Still, the list of Black citizen casualties grew until, in 2020, the deaths of George Floyd in Minneapolis and Breonna Taylor in Louisville, Kentucky sparked an unprecedented mobilization of racial justice protests and civil unrest.
 This time, many felt, things really would be different.

-But after four years, Congress hasn't passed legislation meant to impose national policing reforms.
-Earlier this month, Democratic senators reintroduced the George Floyd Justice in Policing Act that would ban police chokeholds, eliminate the use of no-knock warrants and limit the federal transfer of excess military equipment that local police departments have used to quell protests.
+But after four years, Congress hasn’t passed legislation meant to impose national policing reforms.
+Earlier this month, Democratic senators reintroduced the George Floyd Justice in Policing Act that would address some activists' demands.
 There were no Republican cosponsors.

-Even this year, ahead of a national election between a former prosecutor whose record receives mixed reviews among racial justice advocates and a former president who has pledged to offer police immunity from criminal prosecution, hopes for progress appear foggy.

-Days before the anniversary of Brown’s death this month, Missouri Rep. Cori Bush, a movement-supported congresswoman who had been teargassed with Ferguson protesters, lost a Democratic primary to St. Louis County Prosecuting Attorney Wesley Bell.
-The prosecutor, a Black man who campaigned in 2018 on reopening the Brown case, announced in 2020 that he would not charge the officer who killed the teen.

 In Ferguson, residents marked 10 years to the day since Brown was killed.
 But an afternoon protest ended with a Black Ferguson police officer hospitalized and fighting for his life after he was assaulted by participants.
 Community leaders cautioned police officials against reviving the us-versus-them mentality, even as they condemned the attack on the Ferguson officer.